Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/Binary/RedirectDeserializationBinder.md

 ### RedirectDeserializationBinder(int typesPerThread)

-Initializes a new instance of the [RedirectDeserializationBinder](#) class.Creates a custom binder that redirects all the types to new types if required.
+Initializes a new instance of the [RedirectDeserializationBinder](#) class.
+Creates a custom binder that redirects all the types to new types if required.
 All properties decorated with the [RedirectTypeAttribute](#) will be redirected.

 #### Parameters

 **typesPerThread**
 The number of types per thread to initialize.
-If`-1` , the types will be initialized in a single thread.
+If`-1`, the types will be initialized in a single thread.

 #### Remarks